rparrett/taipo/README.md

   - [ ] Or allow the player to tab through multiple completed targets
 - [X] Rethink action spawning entirely to fix "back" action changing after building a tower
 - [ ] Position tower label placeholders in editor?
 Maybe just with a direction attribute?

+## Attribution

+We're temporarily using some assets from (BrowserQuest)[https://github.com/mozilla/BrowserQuest] which is licensed under CC-BY-SA 3.0.